Dimethyl carbonate: Safety

 DMC is a flammable liquid with a flash point of 17 °C (63 °F), which limits its use in consumer and indoor applications.
 DMC is still safer than acetone, methyl acetate and methyl ethyl ketone from a flammability point of view.
-DMC has a recommended exposure limit (REL) limit of 100 ppm by inhalation over an 8-hour work day, which is similar to that of a number of common industrial solvents (toluene, methyl ethyl ketone).
+The National Center for Sustainable Transportation recommends limiting exposure by inhalation to less than 100 ppm over an 8-hour work day, which is similar to that of a number of common industrial solvents (toluene, methyl ethyl ketone).
 Workers should wear protective organic vapor respirators when using DMC indoors or in other conditions where concentrations exceed the REL.
 DMC is metabolized by the body to methanol and carbon dioxide, so accidental ingestion should be treated in the same manner as methanol poisoning.